mwgrassgreen/dpTDT/README.md

    where the scores are calculated from the approximation algorithm.
 The utility based on 20 repeats for each method is also listed.

-## Simple run with Docker in 3 steps
+## Another option--running with Docker in 3 steps
 1. Prepare the PLINK format data in a local computer directory (replace sample.ped and sample.map with your own PLINK file names).
 Display PLINK data structure with selected rows
 (with head command) and columns (with cut command).
 For a test run, use the [sample TDT data in PLINK format](https://github.com/mwgrassgreen/dpTDT/tree/master/data).
 ```bash